 In line with prescripts of SPLUMA, a District Municipal Planning Tribunal was established in 2015 to deal with land use and development applications.
+Council took a resolution to be part of the District Tribunal with other locals in the District of Capricorn.
 Municipality intends to review the current LUMS so that it aligns with SPLUMA and reviewed SDF.